AmokSolderer/APC/README.md

 5 Additional APC hardware - boards that might come in handy with the APC
 5.1 [APC LED expansion board](https://github.com/AmokSolderer/APC/blob/master/DOC/LEDexpBoard.md) - a board to control WS2812 based LED strips with the APC
-5.2 APC solenoid expansion board - still to come
+5.2 [APC solenoid expansion board](https://github.com/AmokSolderer/APC/blob/master/DOC/SolExpBoard.md) - to control additional features
 5.3 System 7 alphanumeric display - to have alphanumerical displays in a pre System 11 machine

 6 Additional non APC hardware - just some stuff I designed over the years.
 Can also be used without the APC